MyChart Frequently Asked Questions

 Why must I have an Internet email address to use MyChart?

+An Internet email address is not required but preferred.
 When new information is sent to your MyChart account you will also get an email to let you know that new information is available.

 Is there a fee associated with MyChart?